 Project scope: "Are you considering a major landscaping project like a patio, outdoor kitchen, retaining wall, or pool surrounds - or are you looking for ongoing lawn care or maintenance services?"
 This single question routes the call immediately.
 A maintenance answer triggers the referral protocol.
 A design-build answer advances to question two.

-Project timeline: "Is this a project you're looking to start within the next three to six months, or is this more of a planning conversation for future seasons?"
+Project timeline: "Is this a project you are looking to start within the next three to six months, or is this more of a planning conversation for future seasons?"
 This separates the active buyers from the tire-kickers who have been "thinking about" the patio for three years.
 Both are handled differently - the active buyer is routed toward a site visit booking, and the future planner is added to an email nurture sequence with a courtesy follow-up scheduled for the target season.

 Approximate scope: "To help us connect you with the right team member, could you give us a general sense of the scale of the project?
 For example, are you thinking about a smaller feature like a fire pit or garden wall, a mid-range patio installation, or a larger full outdoor living space?"
 This question allows the AI to assign the call to the appropriate consultation tier - a junior associate for a $15,000 step installation versus the lead designer for a $75,000 outdoor kitchen with lighting and irrigation.